Farmers' protest in Muzaffarnagar villages more about sugarcane issues than agri laws | Headlines

-Kumar, a Rawa Rajput, says sugarcane prices have not been raised for the past several seasons, whereas companies have reduced the size of Urea and DAP bags, making manure costlier and agriculture ''unsustainable''.
+Kumar, a Rawa Rajput from Satheri village in this district, says sugarcane prices have not been raised for the past several seasons, whereas companies have reduced the size of Urea and DAP bags, making manure costlier and agriculture ''unsustainable''.

 ''Pehle kehte the, Uttam Kheti -- Beech Vyapar -- Neech Naukri.
 Ab to sab ult gaya hai, (We used to say agriculture is the best way to earn a livelihood, followed by trade or business and the worst was to be working for someone else.
 This wisdom seems to have crumbled),'' says Kumar.